 Step in Someone Else’s Shoes

 One should not ideate without empathizing.
 To understand the needs of farmers, children, or online shoppers, we must see the world through their eyes.
 Once we embrace the perspective of these audiences, we can better address their needs and elevate their experiences.
 As you walk in the shoes of your target audience, ask yourself relevant questions in order to find value in your complex needs.
-Once innovators see the world through this new pair of eyes, they will discover insights that enhance the customer experience so that they may reinvent crop cultivation for farmers, establish an interactive curriculum for children or perfect targeted advertising for online shoppers.
+Once innovators see the world through this new pair of eyes, they will discover insights that enhance the customer experience so that they may reinvent crop cultivation for farmers, establish an interactive curriculum for children, or perfect targeted advertising.

 Establish Design Thinking Goals

 When you established goals in a small or medium-sized group setting, you pave a way for mindful brainstorming and sketching ideas.
 Everyone from different disciplines will be in the loop.
 These goals can be expressed to the group prior to the meeting so that individuals can come with ideas already in mind or they can be established together as a group so as to have a unified understanding.
 Choosing to establish goals as a unit will also create common ground among the participants, potentially resulting in heightened engagement and increased participation.
 The mediator should understand that although goals will be addressed, unexpected questions or topics may bounce from one person to another, taking the group to unchartered waters.
 The mediator should respect the talent and knowledge in the room by letting the conversation and design thinking session flow freely.

 Make a Melting Pot